LucasP1vko/MVHUB/README.md

 # Features

-## Website contain 2 global elements that are common for all pages:
+Website contain 2 global elements that are common for all pages:
 - Navbar
 - Footer

 Hero image is changing on each of subpages and size is only 60% on main page when other pages hero image is 25%.

-## Four subpages are:
+Four subpages are:
--Specifications
+- Specifications
--Video
+- Video
--Gallery
+- Gallery
--Contact
+- Contact

 ### Existing Features